Asabeneh/30-Days-Of-JavaScript/20_Day_Writing_clean_codes/20_day_writing_clean_codes.md

 A JavaScript style guide is a set of standards that tells how JavaScript code should be written and organized.
 In this section, we will talk about JavaScript guides and how to write a clean code.

 JavaScript is a programming language and like human language it has syntax.
-The syntax of JavaScript has to be written following a certain style guideline for sake of convince and simplicity.
+The syntax of JavaScript has to be written following a certain style guideline for sake of convenience and simplicity.

 ### Why we need style guide